Nuts are among my favorite aphrodisiac ingredients. Why? The benefits of nuts are unparalleled.

 Nuts contain healthy fats

 Returning to the subject of the fat content in nuts…Don’t worry about that fat in your arteries (too much).
 You see, nuts are packed with monounsaturated fats.
 You might have heard them referred to as “healthy fats.”
-(However the do contain some saturated fat.
-So if you need to stick to a low fat diet, you’ll want to track your nut intake.)
+(However they do contain some saturated fat.
+So if you need to stick to a low-fat diet, you’ll want to track your nut intake.)

 Can nuts aid in weight loss?